The Blue Ocean Strategy: Definition, Pros, Cons & Examples

 • Political Hurdles: Opposition from vested interests within the organisation who may feel threatened by the change or prefer maintaining the status quo.

 Addressing these hurdles requires strong leadership, effective communication, and strategic alignment across the organisation.
-Leaders must articulate the rationale behind the Blue Ocean Strategy, provide resources and support for implementation, and incentivize and empower employees to embrace the new strategic direction.
+Leaders must articulate the rationale behind the Blue Ocean Strategy, provide resources and support for implementation, and incentivise and empower employees to embrace the new strategic direction.
 Overcoming these organisational hurdles is crucial for successfully executing a Blue Ocean Strategy and realising its full potential.

 Step 6: Build Execution into Strategy